 For the Readiness Review, the Contractor may invoice 80% of the amount for each milestone requested in the month that the milestone is acknowledge in wirttin by the Agency as completed.
 The remaining 20% withhold may be invoiced upon the Agency acknoelegment in writing that the transition of monitoring of outstanding readiness review items to the Agency has been completed, and will be paid upon Agency confirmation that this milestones has been met according to performance measures and the Agency approved work plan.

 Determination of whether Deliverables have been met is strictly and solely at the discretion of the Agency.
-Each invoice will include documentation itemizing all work completed
+Each invoice will include documentation itemizing all work completed.

 Section 2 Basic Information About the RFP Process